Which of the following reactions is commonly used in the synthesi... | Channels for Pearson+

 Multiple Choice

-Which of the following reactions is commonly used in the synthesis of transgenic bacteria?
+Which of the following reactions is commonly used in the synthesis of monoclonal antibodies?

 A